Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Visiting Loch Ness| ©Michael Tyler

 Ideally, you should take advantage of the summer vacations, during the months of June, July and August, when the weather is warmer and there is less chance of rain and strong winds.
-If you are coming in winter, I recommend that you opt to stay in Edinburgh where, at Christmas, you can find plans much more adapted to the cold.
+If you are coming in winter, I recommend that you choose to stay in Edinburgh, where, at Christmas you can find plans much more adapted to the cold.

 Transport comparison

-You have already had a general idea of all the ways to get to Loch Ness from Edinburgh.
-However, so that you can decide more clearly which one is the most convenient for your next vacation to Scotland, I leave you below a comparative table with all the transports and their main features:
+You've already got a general idea of all the ways to get to Loch Ness from Edinburgh.
+However, so that you can decide more clearly which is the most convenient for your next vacation to Scotland, I leave you below a comparative table with all the transports and their main characteristics:

 • Duration: 3 hours

-• Highlight: ideal to get to know and discover without worries.
+• Highlight: ideal to discover and discover without worries

 • By train